 Using silicone molds to make resin crafts?
 Awesome.
 You can use them to make an artsy chess set or terrazzo earrings.
 Now that you’ve invested in resin silicone molds, you want to make sure they last.
-Caring for your molds isn’t tricky, but I do see artists making mistakes when it comes to silicone mold care.
-Here are the pitfalls you need to avoid:
+Silicone mold care isn’t tricky, but there are a few things you can do to keep your molds like new.
+Here are the silicone mold care mistakes to avoid:

 Mistake #1: Not storing your molds in a single, flat layer.